mariomolinam/climate_change_immigration/python_code/README.md

 This repository contains `python` code for the Cornell-based project on climate change and migration.
 This code builds a primary dataset that combines MMP data with climate data, and then subsets the data into training/validation and test.

-Our weather data starts in 1980 until 2017.
-Therefore, we construct our primary dataset by removing all observations whose year of migration is 1985 (for migrants) or whose year of survey is 1985
+Our weather data starts in 1980 until 2017 and our data construction ensures that we have at least 5

+we construct our primary dataset by removing all information that takes place before 1980.

 We use 3 forms of data structure:
   1) **person-year stucture WITHOUT augmentation (long format)**: each observation is person-year and the dependent variable is coded 1 at the year level, i.e., for the year of actual migration.
 For migrants, we keep the year of migration along with the 4 previous years